 Yet, somewhere amidst the chatter, there it was!

 A muffled, soft voice saying…“Think about your goals.
 This is what YOU really want to do.
 If you just take a step forward as planned … planned by YOU… you will get closer to your goal… and all these other voices… these detractors will change their tune… you won’t find the negative song again… please listen to me “Wake up, Dress up and simply Show up”

 I have a thing for supporting the underdog and so, this morning, that’s just what I did!
 I heeded this earnest voice… one that was suppressed by all the others…. and I realized that loud voices are sometimes caused by hollow containers.
 The reality – the substance, however, commands respect… it expects you to find it…over and over, consistently.

 I’m glad I listened to the underdog in my head… so I could delightfully share with you that doing so has made me stronger and grittier about my ambitions.
 I managed to complete my planned 8K easy run in preparation for the Tata Challenge Run 35K due in less than a month.

 How often this happens in our lives!

-It happens with our professional as well as personal plans that we let these these sceptical thoughts play with our minds and resolves… We act impulsively because we listen to chatter, we act intelligently when we listen to our inner voice.
-We make our plans with diligence… we identify and deploy the tools and just then something flirts with our will power… and boom!
+It happens with our professional as well as personal plans that we let these skeptical thoughts play with our minds and resolves… We act impulsively because we listen to the chatter, we act intelligently when we listen to our inner voice.
+We make our plans with diligence… we identify and deploy the tools and just then something flirts with our willpower… and boom!
 It gives up loyalty to us… to our set path… to our desires… to our aspirations.

 Actions emanate from thoughts.
 Thoughts get shaped by listening…and good thoughts get shaped by listening to YOUR inner voice.
 So, silence the voices that mislead you or keep you from inching towards progress… look for the one that reminds you what you really want, one that keeps you on track to achieving it.